laravel-zero/docs/view.md

 view('view-name', ['foo' => 'bar']);
 ```

+<a name="views-in-production"></a>
 ## Using views in production

- In order to use blade view in production, a `view.php` file must be added in `config` directory to specify the path where the compiled view should be stored.
+ In order to use Blade views in production, a `view.php` file must be added in the `config` directory to specify the path where the compiled views should be stored.

  For example:
  ```php
  <?php

  return [
      'paths' => [
          resource_path('views'),